Binance Canada Review

 Binance Suffered a Hack in 2019

 in 2019, Binance lost $40 million or about 7,000 Bitcoin to hackers.
 On the bright side, it was only 2% of Binance's total Bitcoin holdings.
 Also, Binance covered these losses for its users via the SAFU insurance fund so no users actually lost any crypto.
 Despite suffering a hack, no users were affected and Binance is still considered safe.

 Yes, Binance is a safe cryptocurrency exchange.
 Their SAFU insurance fund has nearly $1 Billion which might be the largest insurance fund in the industry.
 Users also have lots of security features like 2FA, address whitelisting, and more.

 ⚠️ Although Binance is safe, 44% of platforms we tested have had a hack or incident in the past.
 The safest way to store crypto for the long term is on a hardware wallet like the Ledger Nano or any wallet where you control the private keys.

-KuCoin is the most similar platform to Binance.
+MEXC is the most similar Binance alternative that's available for Canadians.
 Users can sign up with just an email address because no KYC is required.
-You will be able to trade 700+ altcoins with 0.10% trading fees and low spreads.
-Plus, get lots of other features like derivatives, trading bots, and more.
-Get 10% off KuCoin's trading fees.
+You will be able to trade 1500+ altcoins with zero spot trading fees, up to 200x leverage, and more.
+Sign up to get up to $1,000 free.

 Not many platforms offer more coins and features than Binance.
-It's also has competitive fees and is considered secure.
+It also has competitive fees and is considered secure.
 It just needs to relaunch in Canada and add support for CAD bank accounts.

 Before leaving Canada, Binance was the best altcoin exchange for Canadians with 600+ coins.
 It comes with 0.10% trading fees and the lowest spreads in the industry, plus 30 other features.
-Now, the best alternative is probably KuCoin.
+Now, the best alternative is MEXC.